 A non-merger variation of the multi-site merger is the anchor church model.
 In this case a strong anchor church provides funds, volunteers and leadership assistance to a struggling congregation under a covenant rather than a legal joining.

 When churches are considering merger Raymond’s approach is to help the leaders and members discern the best course for their situation.
 Raymond doesn’t make recommendations during this stage, but he shares case studies and observations of similar situations so the decision that is made is grounded in facts and therefore more likely to succeed.
 Once leaders settle on a course Raymond sometimes make more concrete recommendations, but the primary decision has to be owned by the leaders and members.
 The FAQ page has more information about the track record of various forms of collaboration and helpful information about starting the conversation.

-Click here for a news article about a recent 2-church consolidation in St. Louis Park, MN that used Dave Raymond as their consultant.
+Click here for a newspaper article about Vista Lutheran Church in St. Louis Park, a consolidation coached by Dave Raymond.

 Click here for a news article about Harbor of Grace Lutheran Church, a 4-church consolidation in Muskegon, Michigan.
 Dave Raymond made 2 visits to Muskegon during the process of consolidation.